Research Project / Detail View

 Network-connected devices are now used in many places, from homes to factories and vehicles.
 Some of these devices are managed by trained professionals, while others are operated by ordinary users.

 For professional systems, maintenance and lifecycle management are often organized as part of a business process.
-For consumer IoT devices, however, users are usually expected to rely on manuals and software updates to keep devices secure.
+For consumer Internet of Things (IoT) devices, however, users are usually expected to rely on manuals and software updates to keep devices secure.

 The problem

-In many cases, users do not clearly see how device logs, sensor data, and operational information are collected and reused.
-Manufacturers may use such data for monitoring or AI training, while users themselves often have little control or access.
+Device logs, sensor readings, and operational data are often collected and reused without the owner clearly seeing how.
+Manufacturers may put such data to use for monitoring or AI training, while the users themselves have little control or access.

-Even when users want to share or use their own device data, the necessary interfaces and permissions are often unclear or unavailable.
+Even when owners do want to share or reuse data from their own devices, the interfaces and permissions needed to do so are frequently unclear or simply not available.

 Our approach

-We are developing a software framework that combines IoT devices with Web3 technologies such as blockchain and smart contracts.
+We are developing a software framework that combines Internet of Things (IoT) devices with Web3 technologies such as blockchain and smart contracts.
 The goal is to automate device lifecycle management and data sharing in a verifiable way.

 Users can grant permissions to manufacturers or third parties, and those permissions are recorded and enforced through smart contracts.
 By leaving a trace of agreements on the blockchain, the framework improves transparency and accountability.